15 “Best” Old-School Historical Romances

 Craven falls for a curious, bespectacled young woman named Sara.
 She turns his entire world asunder with her wondering innocence.

-Lord of Scoundrels
+#15 Lord of Scoundrels

-The Marquess of Dain grew up thinking himself worthless.
+In Loretta Chase’s old-school Regency-era romance, Lord of Scoundrels, The Marquess of Dain was abused as a child for his ugliness and grew up thinking himself worthless.
 So he now engages in a life of debauched chaos.
-Dain meets his match in Jessica Trent, who initially seeks vengeance, and then finds love with him.

 However, after he dishonors her, Jessica shoots Dain.
 This makes Loretta Chase’s Lord of Scoundrels a controversial romance in some eyes and a must-read in others.

-We want to hear from you.
-What historical romances do you think we left off this list?
+What old-school historical romance do you think we left off this list?
 Do you agree or disagree with our choices?
-If you were creating a must-read list of contemporary romances, which books would you choose?
+Do you think any of these books rank as the best in romance?

 As always, please drop a comment, and let’s talk romance!